brsynth/rpbasicdesign/README.md

   --o_dnabot_dir O_DNABOT_DIR
                         Output folder to write construct and plate files.
 It will be created if it does not exist yet.
 Existing files will be overwritten.
 Default: out/dnabot_in
   --o_sbol_dir O_SBOL_DIR
                         Output folder to write SBOL depictions of constructs.
-It will be created if it does not exist yet.
 Existing files will be overwritten.
-Default: out/sbol_export
+Default: not output.
 ```

 ## Lycopene example